Tips for Cleaning Your AC System

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do consists of:
+Some of the work we do involves:

-• Viewing the blower, motor, drain line and coils
+• Inspecting the blower, motor, drain line and coils

-• Checking pressure and temperature
+• Confirming pressure and temperature

-• Reviewing lines, refrigerant levels and connections
+• Examining lines, refrigerant levels and connections

-There’s still time to have a tune-up done this fall—and we can get your furnace prepared for heating season too.
+You can still have service done this fall—and we can get your furnace prepared for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a couple of things:
+You’ll only need a handful of things:

 • Wet-dry vacuum and hose with a soft brush attachment